publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch6/m__us_usc_t23_s603.md

         (2)  __Limitation on refinancing of interim construction financing__  __.—__

+        A loan under paragraph (1) shall not refinance interim construction financing under paragraph (1)(B)—

+            (A) if the maturity of such interim construction financing is later than 1 year after the substantial completion of the project; and

-        A loan under paragraph (1) shall not refinance interim construction financing under paragraph (1)(B) later than 1 year after the date of substantial completion of the project.
+            (B) later than 1 year after the date of substantial completion of the project.

         (3)  __Risk assessment__  __.—__